kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary
-Scenario 2 result shown there is a small impact on istio proxy.
+Scenario 2 results show that there is a small impact on the Istio proxy.

-Kubernetes CoreDNS service metrics are showing no suspicion behavior.
+Kubernetes CoreDNS service metrics show no suspicious behavior.
 DNS record request and DNS lookups mostly read from the DNS cache.

-Test shown 100% sampling rate, increase overall network traffic, in certain circumstances can cause increased network latency and some networking issues.
+The test shows a 100% sampling rate; in certain circumstances, increased overall network traffic can cause increased network latency and some networking issues.

 ### Scenario 3

-Fig. 1 shown call execution summary (from client perspective) of test cluster, with istio sampling rate 100% setup.
+Fig. 1 shows the call execution summary (from client perspective) of the test cluster with Istio sampling rate set to **100%**.

-Different to **Scenario 2**, Jaeger tracing collector service has no working endpoint here.
+Different to **Scenario 2**, the Jaeger tracing collector service has no working endpoint in this scenario.

-Success rate of call execution is 33% and average response time is around **9 seconds.**
+The success rate of call execution is 33%, and the average response time is around **9 seconds**.

-Unsuccessfully calls mostly result HTTP 503 because of upstream services can't access Jaeger tracing collector.
+Unsuccessful calls mostly result in a HTTP 503 response because upstream services can't access the Jaeger tracing collector service.

 | ![Call execution summary](../assets/istio-100per-broken-svc-call-summary.jpg) |